Does the moon affect our mood or actions?

 “Folklore and even certain instances of occupational lore suggest that mental health issues or behaviors of humans and animals are affected by lunar phases.
 Whether there is science behind the myth or not, the moon mystery will continue to fascinate civilizations in the years to come,” he said.

-REPUBLISHING GUIDELINES: At Frontiers, open access and sharing research is part of our mission.
-Unless otherwise noted, you can republish our articles posted in the Frontiers blog – as long as you credit us with a link back.
-Editing the articles or selling them is not allowed.
+REPUBLISHING GUIDELINES: Open access and sharing research is part of Frontier’s mission.
+Unless otherwise noted, you can republish articles posted in the Frontiers news blog — as long as you credit us with a link back to the original research.
+Selling the articles is not allowed.